adamdehaven/perfect-pullquotes/readme.txt

 == Changelog ==

+= 1.7.1 =
+* MAJOR UPDATE: Changes shortcode FROM [pullquote] TO [perfectpullquote].
+Shortcodes in all existing posts will need to be updated to [perfectpullquote].
+See http://adamdehaven.com/blog/2015/05/easily-add-pullquotes-to-your-wordpress-posts-with-my-perfect-pullquotes-plugin/ for more information
+* Bug fixes

 = 1.7 =
 * MAJOR UPDATE: Changes shortcode FROM [pullquote] TO [perfectpullquote].
 Shortcodes in all existing posts will need to be updated to [perfectpullquote].
 See http://adamdehaven.com/blog/2015/05/easily-add-pullquotes-to-your-wordpress-posts-with-my-perfect-pullquotes-plugin/ for more information